nuls-io/nuls-v2-design-docs/design-en/c.Network design v1.3.md

    Receive a call from an external module and unregister the cross-chain node group.

-  1>  As a satellite chain node, the chain management module performs  deregistration, and the system generates a transaction verification  confirmation and then calls it.
+   As a satellite chain node, the chain management module performs  deregistration, and the system generates a transaction verification  confirmation and then calls it.

-  2> As a  friend chain node, the registration cross-chain request is not accepted n  minutes after the cross-chain protocol is started, and the timeout node  group is cancelled.

 - Process description